 Luckily, Monique Freeman and Josh Stoffregen of Prudential are part of that 12%, and they did a wonderful job laying the foundation of starting a Public Relations toolkit for nonprofits – small and large alike.

 As Ms. Freeman explained, there are five steps to creating a communications strategy.

 - Identify the organization’s business goals.

 The first step is to discuss the business goals of your organization with the “decision-makers.”
 If you are a decision-maker (i.e. executive director), you must do some serious soul-searching about what these goals are, because what is a solid strategy without solid goals?
-It’s also important to prioritize your goals.
+It’s also important to prioritize your goals, and, for this, things like Profits OKR software can be really useful in organising your goals for yourself and any employees you might have.
 For each goal, you should be asking yourself these types of questions: Is the goal aligned with the organization’s overall mission?
 Why is this goal important now?
 Is Communications the answer to this particular challenge?

 - Translate goals into specific stakeholder behaviors

 The second step is to figure out how to use communications to influence stakeholders and/or change behaviors.
 This is at the core of all marketing.

 Who are the stakeholders in your organization?
 This could include anyone from volunteers to long-time donors.

 - Create actionable communications objectives